GirlsOfSteelRobotics/DocsV2/source/technical-resources/sensors/LIDAR-Lite-Distance-Sensor.md

 # LIDAR-Lite

 LIDAR-Lite is a low-cost distance sensor with a range and accuracy that makes it ideal for use on FRC robots.
 For around $150, it can range over 40 meters with an accuracy of 2.5 cm.
 It was created by [Pulsed Light](https://www.pulsedlight3d.com/), now part of [Garmin](https://www.garmin.com/en-US/).
-There have been three version of the product.
+There have been three versions of the product.
 The first two were sold by Pulsed Light before the Garmin acquisition.
 Some useful links:

 * A few of our favorite sources for LIDAR-Lite v3 (current model as of January 2018)
     * https://buy.garmin.com/en-US/US/p/557294